Publication Ethics

 Editors

 Editors are expected to assist the Editor-in-Chief in selecting the reviewers and organizing the review process.
-Every manuscript passing the initial editorial screening (sent for review) are assigned to an Editor (Editor in Charge) who organizes the manuscript’s peer review and corresponds with authors and reviewers.
-The external referees (peer reviewers) are, after being consulted with the Editor-in-Chief, invited by the Editor in Charge.
-When both evaluation reports (reviews) are submitted, the Editor in Charge makes a recommendation for editorial decision to the Editor-in-Chief charged with overseeing the manuscript.
+Every manuscript passing the initial editorial screening (sent for review) is assigned to an Editor (Editor in Charge) who organizes the manuscript’s peer review and corresponds with authors and reviewers.
+The external referees (peer reviewers) are, after having consulted with the Editor-in-Chief, invited by the Editor in Charge.
+When both evaluation reports (reviews) are submitted, the Editor in Charge makes a recommendation for an editorial decision to the Editor-in-Chief charged with overseeing the manuscript.
 The final editorial decision is taken by the Editor-in-Chief.
-Editors are nominated by the Editor-in-Chief and they are appointed by the Rector of Ludovika University of Public Service.
+Editors are nominated by the Editor-in-Chief, and they are appointed by the Rector of Ludovika University of Public Service.

 Editorial Board